Glenn Diesen

 Glenn Eric Andre Diesen (born 1979) is a Norwegian political scientist, political commentator and politician currently serving as a professor at the Department of Business, History and Social Sciences, University of South-Eastern Norway.

+Diesen's primary field of research is Russia's Greater Eurasian Partnership strategy, with a focus on the political economy of Russia, conservatism in Russia, Russian foreign policy, and Eurasian economic integration.

 He has been a regular commentator on the Russian state-controlled international television network RT for several years, and has been accused of promoting Russian propaganda.
-He is active in the pro-Russian party Fred og Rettferdighet.

-Education
+(Note: Attributed to multiple references:) In May 2025, he was reported to be a candidate for the pro-Russian party Peace and Justice in Akershus.

+Early life and education

+Glenn Eric Andre Diesen was born in Norway on November 29, 1979.
+He was raised in the Holmlia neighborhood of Oslo by a Norwegian father and a Dutch mother.
+At the age of 21 he moved overseas for education.
+He lived in Australia, Ireland, the Netherlands and Russia.

 Diesen obtained a Bachelor of Commerce degree from the University of Wollongong, Australia, in 2001 and a Master of Business degree from the University of Sydney in 2004.
 He completed two years of Russian language and literature studies at Saint Petersburg State University in 2006.
 Diesen was awarded a master's degree in international relations from Macquarie University in Sydney, Australia in 2009, his master's thesis was on Russian president Dmitry Medvedev's proposal for a new European security architecture.
 He received a PhD in politics and international relations jointly from the Vrije Universiteit Amsterdam and Macquarie University in 2014, with a dissertation under the supervision of Wolfgang Wagner and Steve Wood entitled Inter-democratic Security Institutions and the Security Dilemma: EU and NATO relations with Russia after the collapse of the Soviet Union.
 His dissertation, from a neoclassical realist perspective, addressed the ideational and institutional influence on the rationality of EU and NATO decision-makers on relations with Russia since the collapse of the Soviet Union in the early 1990s.